tasmota/docs/docs/Berry.md

     > gpio.dac_voltage(25, 1250)    # set voltage to 1250mV
     1255
     ```
     Function returns closes voltage found.
-In this case its 1255 for setting to 1250.
+In this case it's 1255 for setting to 1250.

 ### I2S